5 Things to do in Sydney

 The advantages of going on

-a cruise are that it lasts longer than a ride on a Sydney Ferry and
+a cruise are that it lasts longer than a ride on a ferry and provides

 The disadvantages of a cruise